IDA Pro MCP server

 • get_word_at: Get the word (2 bytes) at a specified address

-• get_byte_at: Get a single byte at a specified address
+• get_byte_at: Get the byte at a specified address

 • get_qword_at: Get the qword (8 bytes) at a specified address

-• get_float_at: Get a float value at a specified address
+• get_float_at: Get the float at a specified address

-• get_double_at: Get a double value at a specified address
+• get_double_at: Get the double at a specified address

 String Analysis